 -

-SOC = This group of patients were treated with targeted vestibular rehabilitation therapy (VRT) for vestibular dysfunction.
+SOC: Patients received targeted vestibular rehabilitation therapy (VRT) for vestibular dysfunction.

 -